tottyn/bootEd/examples.md

 # Studentized interval

-One source of varation in the sampling distributions generated earlier was the spread of the values.
-Each distribution had a different amount of spread and some were more or less skewed than others.
+A possible source of variation in the sampling distributions generated earlier is the spread of the values.
 The studentized interval assumes that the studentized sampling distribution, which takes into account the spread in each sample, is approximately the same across different populations.